dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem.md

 listing in the bucket.

 :::tip
-We advice that you give each resource a
+We advise that you give each resource a
 [specific name](../../general-usage/resource#duplicate-and-rename-resources)
 before loading with `pipeline.run`.
 This will make sure that data goes to a table with the name you want and that each pipeline uses a